dangpham3040/Dubaothoitiet/README.md

 If you want to follow along, create a new app with a blank activity and add a button and a textview to the the activity's layout.

-Retrofit is added to the project through the following lines in the the [Gradle file](https://github.com/SiGMobileUIUC/RetrofitTutorial/blob/master/app/build.gradle):
+Retrofit is added to the project through the following lines in the the [Gradle file](https://github.com/dangpham3040/Dubaothoitiet/blob/main/app/build.gradle):

 ```
-compile 'com.squareup.retrofit2:retrofit:2.1.0'
+ implementation 'com.squareup.retrofit2:retrofit:2.1.0'
-compile 'com.squareup.retrofit2:converter-gson:2.1.0'
+ implementation 'com.squareup.retrofit2:converter-gson:2.1.0'
 ```

-Before we start anything else, we need to add the following line to our [Manifest](https://github.com/SiGMobileUIUC/RetrofitTutorial/blob/master/app/src/main/AndroidManifest.xml) to grant our app permission to access the internet.
+Before we start anything else, we need to add the following line to our [Manifest](https://github.com/dangpham3040/Dubaothoitiet/blob/main/app/src/main/AndroidManifest.xml) to grant our app permission to access the internet.

 ```<uses-permission android:name="android.permission.INTERNET" />```